ga-wdi-lessons/rails-many-to-many-mini-lesson/readme.md

 >Tagging is our model representing our joined table between Membership and Tags

 * `Cohort` and `User`, through `Membership`
->Membership is our model representing our joined table between User and Tags
+>Membership is our model representing our joined table between Cohort and User

 ## Closing